About Heat Map Plots

 The Heat Map visualization is a graphical representation of data collected from a Heat Map question.
 The coordinates respondents selected are overlaid across the graphic as colored areas, with the color indicating the frequency of respondents’ selections.
 The redder the area, the more respondents chose that coordinate.

-There are three main customization options for Heat Map visualizations:
+There are five unique customization options for Heat Map visualizations:

 - Radius: Determine the number of pixels a selected coordinate should color and affect.

 - Blur: Determine the number of pixels used to transition from one color to another.